© 2019 All rights reserved | Hornsby, Watson & Hornsby

 Many injuries can result in long-term treatments or surgeries and therapies that go on for the rest of your life.
 Once your lawsuit is over, you can’t file another one demanding more money to cover your recurring medical expenses.
 While future medical expenses could be included in a compensation amount, you have a better chance of winning if you have proof of expenses.

-Many attorneys have doctors and other medical professionals that they use as resources.
+Many attorneys use doctors and other medical professionals as resources.
 These doctors may review your medical records and even give you a consultation to judge the status of your health relating to the incident.
-The lawyer can cause these professionals as witnesses to testify of the injuries you have received and at what severity.
-They can also say on record if they believe whether you need further medical attention.
+The lawyer can use these professionals as witnesses to testify about the injuries you have received and their severity.
+They can also say on record if they believe you need further medical attention.

 If you’re still receiving medical treatment, this can delay a personal injury case from advancing.
-The outcome of surgery can determine whether or not you’ll need further medical attention or not.
-It’s important to see how things progress so that you can keep track of all your medical expenses and get the compensation you need to cover them.
+The outcome of surgery can determine whether you’ll need further medical attention.
+It’s important to see how things progress so you can keep track of all your medical expenses and get the compensation you need to cover them.

-The investigation of the accident that caused your injuries can be a factor of how long your personal injury case lasts.
-If the accident is more complex and there were a lot of variables involved, the investigation process may take more time.
+The investigation of the accident that caused your injuries can be a factor in how long your personal injury case lasts.
+If the accident is more complex and it involves numerous variables, the investigation process may take more time.
 Although you may want to get your compensation more quickly, it’s important that every aspect of the accident is understood and that the attorneys and parties knew exactly what happened.
-The more clear an accident is, the easier it is for a jury to make a decision.
+The clearer an accident is, the easier it is for a jury to make a decision.

 If you were involved in a car accident, your attorney will get the police report and depose the police officer who worked the accident.
-If there were witnesses who saw the accident happen, the attorney will depose them as well.
-What the attorney is looking for is first, that each account matches, and secondly, if anyone can share new information that they were able to gather from their vantage point.
+If there were witnesses, the attorney will depose them as well.
+The attorney will seek to establish that each account matches and to discern whether anyone can share new information gathered from their vantage point.

-Your attorney can also try and get a hold of any footage of the accident.
-Whether your car accident was captured by a stoplight camera or a premises liability accident was caught on a security camera, seeing how the incident played out will help your attorney to understand what happened.
+Your attorney can also try to obtain any footage of the accident.
+Whether your car accident was captured by a stoplight camera or a premises liability accident was caught on a security camera, seeing how the incident played out will help your attorney understand what happened.

 Legal problem disputes can happen when the injuries you received and the amount of money you’re owed for medical expenses is questioned.
-These disputes can lead to a deeper investigation into what happened, but if they aren’t resolved, it could also make your case look weak.
+These disputes can lead to a deeper investigation into what happened.
+If they aren’t resolved, it could also make your case look weak.

-If clear steps are taken after your accident, it can help to prove that you deserve compensation.
-To know more, read our article, Steps to Take After An Accident.
+If clear steps are taken after your accident, it can help prove you deserve compensation.
+To know more, read our article Steps to Take After An Accident.

-Every personal injury case is different; that’s why you must have a good lawyer on your team who is familiar with your type of case.
-At Hornsby, Watson, and Hornsby, we are experienced in providing representation for many different types of personal injury cases.
-From traffic accidents and premise liability to nursing home abuses and wrongful death, you can rest assured knowing that you have thorough and experienced representation.
+Every personal injury case is different.
+That’s why you must have on your team a good lawyer who is familiar with your type of case.
+At Hornsby, Watson & Hornsby, we are experienced in providing representation for many different types of personal injury cases.
+From traffic accidents and premise liability to nursing home abuses and wrongful death, you can rest assured you have thorough and experienced representation.
 To learn more about our practice areas, you can view our services page here.